 At least a dozen years have elapsed since I visited the interior of the ruined château de Najac in Aveyron.
-This imposing 13th-century castle is a landmark for miles around, best seen from the opposite slope on a misty autumn morning.
+This imposing 13th-century fortress is a landmark for miles around, best seen from the opposite slope on a misty autumn morning.
 Although I have written about it before, I had no interior shots to post.
 Now, thanks to taking visitors there last week, I can show you how it looks inside.
 This demonstrates clearly what a feat of construction it was.

 Built on a ridge, the plus beau village of Najac stretches down the side of a hill and up another towards the castle.
 The place was almost empty last week.
 In July and August it will be heaving.
 Originally, the town grew up around the château, of which there was an earlier 11th-century version, replaced by the current structure.